qkzk/fm/development.md

   - [x] simplify update loop
   - [x] simplify build
   - [x] simplify early exit
+- [ ] users.
+Use Arc in status.
+Avoid multiple instance of same object, clone the arc.
+Requires a lot of change
+- [x] don't pass users to preview, build them if needed in tree
 - [ ] directory preview should just be a "directory" ?

 ## TODO